Hillary Bunsow

 • Duke Law Alumni Association

 ViaTech Technologies, Inc. v.
 Adobe Inc. Obtained $33.8 million jury verdict against Adobe after six-day trial in Delaware District Court in patent infringement case involving revolutionary digital file licensing and anti-piracy technologies.
-Ms. Bunsow examined ViaTech’s damages expert and the jury award the exact dollar amount that the expert opined would constitute a reasonable royalty.
+Ms. Bunsow examined ViaTech’s damages expert and the jury awarded the exact dollar amount that the expert opined would constitute a reasonable royalty.

 Virentem Ventures, LLC v.
 YouTube, LLC; Google, LLC.
 Represented Virentem in patent infringement case involving technology related to audio and video content presentation.
 In related inter partes review proceeding, filed a Petition for a Writ of Certiorari in the Supreme Court of the United States.